hiddify/hiddify.com/docs/manager/installation-and-setup/guide.md

 Congratulations, the installation is complete.

+!!! note "Note"
+    To install using Docker, please refer to [this article](https://hiddify.com/fa/manager/installation-and-setup/Install-Hiddify-using-Docker/).

 2. After installation
 At the end, a link will be generated which is the link to setup your proxy.
 Now we need to set the domain.
 Click on [this link](/manager/installation-and-setup/Guide-for-setting-up-the-domain-and-finalizing-the-installation/) to complete the installation.